 Many families receive assurance that the nursing staff, doctors, employees, and other caretakers will provide the best care by following established standards and the resident’s care plan.

-However, many residents with Alzheimer’s become the victims of abuse, neglect, and mistreatment at a senior living center that often goes unrecognized at first because the patient cannot speak up or defend themselves.
+However, many residents with Alzheimer’s become the victims of abuse, neglect, and mistreatment at a senior living center that often goes unrecognized initially because the patient cannot speak up or defend themselves.

 Overworked Family Caregivers: Alternative Living Options for a Loved One

-In time, the caregiver will make the tough decision of considering other residential care options, ensuring that medical professionals in memory care units provide specialized care to their loved ones along with other patients.
+In time, the caregiver will make the tough decision of considering other residential care options, ensuring that medical professionals in memory care units provide specialized care to their loved ones and other patients.

 Not all senior care retirement communities accept individuals who require around-the-clock dementia care.